 - Guardia Civil: 062

 - Ambulance: 061

 Organize a safe trip to Malaga

 You’ve made the right choice of planning a visit to one of the most spectacular coastal cities in Andalusia, Spain.
 It has everything to please visitors and keep them busy and is a peaceful and safe destination to add to your travel bucket list.
-As you keep your belongings close to you and be mindful of your surroundings, you can ensure a safe and memorable trip to Malaga.

 Navigating such a large city may be tricky, so get valuable tips and information on How to Get Around Malaga.
 You might also want to check out our guide on Where to Stay in Malaga: The Ultimate Guide to know which area would be best to spend your days in the city.